 It seems it was ‘selfie day’ when I visited Eling Tide Mill Experience.
-I wrote the panels for this splendid exhibition a couple of years ago, but only recently had the chance to visit in person.
+I wrote the interpretation panels for this splendid exhibition a couple of years ago, but only recently had the chance to visit in person.
 What was it like?
 Just Wow!
-This place has all the secret ingredients.
-The working flour mill is wonderfully restored,… Read more »
+The recipe for success This place has all the secret ingredients.
+The… Read more »

 Quote of the week: “It doesn’t matter how much we know.
 What matters is how clearly others can understand what we know.” – Simon Sinek For me, this quote sums up the importance of heritage interpretation and why most curators shouldn’t write museum panels.

 Here’s an exhibition like you’ve never seen before!
 I’ve just finished writing for the Alice in Wonderland show for Grande Exhibitions in Australia.
 It’s quite something!
-Check out this film – the Alice show starts at 3m 27s.
-(BTW – we also did the interpretive copy for the Leaders Exhibition that follows it.)
-Saying it’s… Read more »
+Check out this film.
+Saying it’s been a busy January already would be something of an understatement. https://grandeexhibitions.com/alice-a-wonderland-adventure/#explore

 If interpretation, storytelling, writing labels or explaining the meaning of something is part of your role – stop what you are doing and watch this short video.
 I particularly like the final point about fluency.